 INTRODUCTION

-Exogenous endophthalmitis is often caused by penetrating eyeball injury, endophthalmic surgery, and penetrating bacteria of corneal ulcer.
+Exogenous endophthalmitis is often caused by penetrating eyeball injury, endophthalmic surgery, and penetrating bacteria of a corneal ulcer.
 The emergence of vancomycin-resistant enterococci (VRE) endophthalmitis is of grave concern.
 We report the first case of Enterococcus casseliflavus endophthalmitis associated with injury caused by a pig.
 On examination, the patient did not have an entry site for the bacterium.
-Bacterial endophthalmitis is difficult to treat, because the virulence of bacteria can damage the eye tissue in a short time, infectious endophthalmitis often leading to loss of vision and even atrophy of the eyeball if not treated in time.
-If infection can be controlled in time, it may partly restore the vision of patients.
+Bacterial endophthalmitis is difficult to treat, as virulent bacteria can damage the eye tissue in a short time, and infectious endophthalmitis often leads to loss of vision and even atrophy of the eyeball if not treated in time.
+If infection can be controlled in time, it may partly restore patient vision.
 Therefore, if endophthalmitis is suspected, effective treatment should be given as soon as possible[1].
 In addition, we also reviewed reported cases of exogenous endophthalmitis caused by Enterococcus casseliflavus and their clinical management and prognosis.

 CASE PRESENTATION